alexnm/house-moldovan-blog/src/posts/itineraries/south-america.md

 **Las Tres Fronteras**

-Before heading out to the airport, we took a short detour in Puerto Iguazu to see the confluence of the Iguazu and Parana rivers, while looking simultaneously at three different cities in three different countries.
+Before heading out to the airport, we took a short detour in Puerto Iguazu to see the confluence of the Iguazu and Parana rivers, and look simultaneously at three different cities in three different countries.
 You are standing in Argentina and looking at Brazil and Paraguay at the same time.
 This is quite easy to arrange with your taxi driver.

 ## Days 12-16: Central Chile

 From the tropical jungle, our next stop was in central Chile, where we stayed for 5 days.
 On a clear day, flying towards Santiago, you get a glimpse of the size of the Andes around the central part of Chile and Argentina, with peaks going over 6000m as you are at the regular 10000m altitude.
-Right under the wing of the plane, you can catch a glimpse at Cerro Aconcagua - 6960m, the highest mountain in the world outside the Himalayan range and the highest peak in the southern and eastern hemispheres.
+Right under the wing of the plane, you can catch a glimpse of Cerro Aconcagua - 6960m, the highest mountain in the world outside the Himalayan range and the highest peak in the southern and eastern hemispheres.

 <figure>
   <img src="/img/chile/los-andes-plane.jpg" alt="">